lars-3010/Jarvis-Assistant/resources/debug/mcp_debugging_process.md

 ## Root Cause Analysis

 ### 1. Initial Investigation
-The MCP server was working when run manually via `uv run jarvis mcp --vault "..."` but failing when started by Claude Code.
+The MCP server was working when run manually via `uv run jarvis-mcp-stdio` (with appropriate env vars) but failing when started by Claude Code.

 ### 2. Key Discovery
 The issue was that the MCP server was using `sys.stdout` for logging, which interferes with the MCP protocol that requires clean stdout for JSON-RPC communication.

 **Location of the issue:**
-- `src/jarvis/utils/logging.py:64` - Console handler using `sys.stdout`
+- `src/jarvis/utils/logging.py` - Console handler using `sys.stdout` (now redirected to stderr in MCP entrypoints)
-- `src/jarvis/utils/logging.py:109` - Root logger configuration using stdout

 ### 3. MCP Protocol Requirements
 - **stdout**: Must be reserved for JSON-RPC MCP protocol messages only